deepashinde-Cloud/terraform-aws-ha-webapp/README.md

 ## Application Load Balancer

-An Application Load Balancer (ALB) is used as the single entry point for users accessing the web application.
+An ALB is used as the single entry point for users accessing the web application.

 The ALB is internet-facing and listens for HTTP traffic on port `80`.